England upsets All Blacks to reach Rugby World Cup final - WHIZ News

 “We wanted to not just stand there and not let them come at us,” the England captain said.
 “We wanted to keep a respectful distance.
 And be respectful, but we didn’t want to just stand in a flat line and let them come at us.”

 New Zealand was overwhelmed in almost every aspect of the game, with even its try coming from an England mistake when hooker Jamie George overthrew at a lineout.
-Ardie Savea collected and crossed the line.
+Ardie Savea collected and crossed the line in the 57th minute.

+England made fewer tackles — 145-161 — but made them count with flanker Sam Underhill making two big hits on New Zealand captain Kieran Read and Jordie Barrett.

-The team that was supposed to play direct rugby at first threw the ball right, to the left and back right again before Tuilagi barged over from the base of a close-range ruck.
+But right from the start, the team that had been expected to play direct rugby threw the ball right, to the left and back right again before Tuilagi barged over from the base of a close-range ruck.

 Tuilagi created another chance when he intercepted a Beauden Barrett floating pass in the eight minute and sent Jonny May away on the left, but with the cover defense closing in the winger’s inside pass went to ground.